Equality & Diversity

 - explore how AI can influence and enhance our service delivery and how we work (AI Subgroup).

-- Plan a joint seminar focussing on careers and employability services working to support PhD students – link with Doctoral Studies WG.
+- Plan a joint workshop focussing on careers and employability services support for PhD students in collaboration with the Doctoral Studies Working Group.

-- Develop a toolbox of resources, materials, and guides for use in Future Skills training sessions with students.
+- Develop a Future Skills toolbox of resources, materials, and guides for use in training sessions with students to include green and digital skills.

-- Map involvement and experiences on micro-credentials across EMP WG members including recommendations for the future.
+- Map involvement and experiences on micro-credentials across Employability WG members including recommendations for the future.

 - Advance work of the Student Engagement and AI Subgroups to deliver on planned objectives.